danwflynn/reversi/README.txt

 There is a text view class and interface just like in the klondike project.
 Right now, there is just a toString method that gives the string representation of the game as specified by the assignment.

+Player Interface:
+The player interface currently doesn't have any class(es) that implement it because the assignment only requires that we DESIGN the interface.
+The player interface allows players to make moves when it is their turn by calling their respective pass and placeTile methods.
+There are also getters written to get the players' scores and tile types because they are going to be needed in certain situations.
+There are also 2 methods that get all available moves and the highest scoring move for a player.
+This could be especially useful for an AI implementation because an AI might want that specific information.

 Key Subcomponents: